botamochi6277/SimplePhysicalKeyboard/README.md

 Keys of this keyboard respond to collision with objects tagged as `Stylus`.

-This project depends on no XR libraries and can not work in XR application alone.
+This project depends on no XR libraries.

 Please attach colliders tagged as `Stylus` to your fingertips or mallets.